 Your event likely falls under Martyn’s Law if:

 This includes everything from music gigs and markets to religious festivals and sporting events.
 If you’re unsure, start by reviewing your expected audience size, location type and whether the public can access the event or venue.
+Have a look at our short video here.

 Event organisers need to consider risks such as terrorism, health and safety, adverse weather, crowd control, security, and infrastructure.